seinecle/blog/_posts/2026-01-04-from-netbeans-to-claude-code.md

 1. I wanted to improve the UI of my app, but PrimeFaces makes CSS customization painful.
 What if I removed PrimeFaces and styled JSF components directly?
 ChatGPT would help a lot.
 2. But JSF components live in `.xhtml` files, which can't be previewed in ChatGPT's canvas.
 The constant back-and-forth-copy-pasting between NetBeans and ChatGPT, adapting XHTML to HTML and vice versa was a drag (and I did spend time doing it).
 3. Do I really need JSF components at all, or [could I just use native HTML with htmx to interact with Jakarta EE](https://nocodefunctions.com/blog/jsf-primefaces-vs-htmx-alpine-tailwind/)?
 Probably yes.
 Let's go htmx + Alpine on the frontend.
-4. But if I don't use JSF, do I still need Jakarta EE?
-Maybe [Jakarta MVC](https://jakarta.ee/specifications/mvc/) would suffice?
+4. **But if I don't use JSF, do I still need Jakarta EE?** Maybe [Jakarta MVC](https://jakarta.ee/specifications/mvc/) would suffice?
 Let's try the slimmer option.
 5. But wait: why keep Jakarta MVC at all?
 If it's mainly for session management, does that justify an entire framework?
 I could learn via ChatGPT how to manage sessions directly in Javalin (CSRF and all).
 6. I ended up removing Jakarta EE entirely and using Javalin end-to-end for the backend.

 # November 2025: Cursor, the tipping point
 At this stage, I was no longer relying on JSF or Jakarta EE: a break from 15 years of habits!
 I now depended heavily on copy-pasting code into ChatGPT or Gemini for advice, and for full rewrites from Jakarta EE logic to Javalin.

 It became so impractical.
-I was zipping entire source folders just to give enough context to a conversational interface. **It worked**, but it was silly.
+I was zipping entire source folders just to give enough context to a conversational interface. **It worked, but it was silly.**

-The obvious alternative: what if an AI could edit my source files directly on my machine, exploring the context as needed, without browser copy-paste gymnastics?
+The obvious alternative: what if an AI tool could edit my source files directly on my machine, exploring the context as needed, without browser copy-paste gymnastics?

 I had heard of Cursor, but the $20/month made me hesitate.
 This is a side project with zero revenue, and I was already paying:
 - $20/month for Gemini